jruels/adv-azure-classpage/labs/06-lb_tm/index.md

 1. In the Azure portal, navigate to the blade of the newly provisioned Traffic Manager profile.

-1. From the Traffic Manager profile blade, display its **Configuration** blade and review the configuration settings.
+1. From the Traffic Manager profile blade, display its **Configuration** blade under settings.

 > **Note**: The default TTL of the Traffic Manager profile DNS records is 60 seconds